 How do you know if cheese is gluten free?

-For people following a gluten free diet, learning how to determine which products are safe to eat is obviously super important.
+For people following a gluten free diet, learning how to determine which what cheese is gluten free is obviously super important.

 Learning to read and understand the ingredient label is a good start.
 In order for a manufacturer to put a gluten free claim on the packaging, the product must meet FDA standards.